Title: Girl's Best FriendAuthor:

 During the events of 'Chosen', Kennedy undergoes a transition that has nothing to do with being a Slayer…Joe's Note:

 Behold!
 It's another visitor from /users/joe/Documents/Stories/Inactive or Dead.
 The seed for this dates back to December 2008.
 Mostly because it served as a setup for a 'Kennedy in Ultimate Marvel' story… and then everything went to shit on Earth-1610 and I gave up on the entire universe in disgust.
-But looking at some of my existing stories (*cough*Ignition
+But when I decided to tie Ignition

 and Behind the Throne